movementlabsxyz/MIP/MIP/mip-74/README.md

 In addition to protect the Native Bridge against faulty components, the Rate Limiter and the Insurance Fund are introduced.
 Figure 1 shows the architecture of the Native Bridge including the following components:

-1. **Insurance Fund**: The Insurance Fund is a contract that is used to cover potential losses in case of a faulty component, see [MIP-50](https://github.com/movementlabsxyz/MIP/pull/50).
+1. **Insurance Fund**: The Insurance Fund is a pool of tokens held in a contract that is used to cover potential losses in case of a faulty component, see [MIP-50](https://github.com/movementlabsxyz/MIP/pull/50).
 1. **Rate Limiter**: The Rate Limiter is a set of contracts (one on the L1 and one on the L2) that is used to limit the volume of transferred value per time window.

 ![alt text](overview.png)
-_Figure 1: Architecture of the Rate Limitation_
+_Figure 1: Architecture of the Rate Limitation system_

-### Actors, components and trust assumptions
+### Trust assumptions

 We assume the following trust assumptions: